Ceiling vs Floor (Scouting)

 Related terms

-- Five-Tool PlayerA five-tool player is a position player rated above-average or better in all five core scouting skills: hitting for average, hitting for power, running speed, arm strength, and fielding ability.
+- Five-Tool PlayerA five-tool player is a position player rated above-average or better in all five core scouting skills.
+This means hitting for average, hitting for power, running speed, arm strength, and fielding ability.

-- Projectable FrameA projectable frame is a young player's body type — typically tall and lean — that scouts believe has room to add strength and size as the player physically matures, which is expected to translate into added power, velocity, or bat speed later.
+- Projectable FrameA projectable frame is a young player's body type.
+This means typically tall and lean.
+This means that scouts believe has room to add strength and size as the player physically matures.
+This is expected to translate into added power, velocity, or bat speed later.

 - Tools Grade Scale (20-80)The 20-80 scale is the standard scouting numbering system used to grade each of a player's tools, where 50 represents a Major League average, 80 is elite, and 20 is well below usable at the highest level.